Alfonso Espinosa de los Monteros: Career

 On October 13, 2016, he presented the first volume of his book entitled "Memories," a work in which he recounted his experiences as a journalist between 1961 and 2016, a period in which Ecuador lived through populist regimes, dictatorship, and other governments.

 He received the “Honorato Vázquez” medal from the Ecuadorian government in 1992.

 In 2013, after a survey carried out in Ecuador, he emerged as the news anchor with the highest credibility index, with 21.4%.

 In 2015, in the solemn session for the founding process of Guayaquil, Mayor Jaime Nebot awarded him a Prize for Cultural Merit for his trajectory.

+On 1 May 2023, Alfonso Espinosa retired from Ecuavisa after 56 years.